-The sticker price at not reported is not reported .
+The sticker price at Providence is $74,410.
 This sticker price includes costs for tuition, books and supplies, room and board, and other miscellaneous expenses.

 It’s also important to note that the cost of tuition can vary from year to year and you can expect the cost of tuition to rise over your four years in college.
 With that said, your financial aid will also be recalculated each year which will take into account any tuition increases.

 Providence College Financial Aid

 Students who are applying for financial aid at Providence need to submit both the Free Application for Federal Student Aid (or FAFSA), as well as the CSS Profile.

 The FAFSA opens up on October 1st, and students should apply as soon as they can!
 The FAFSA uses financial information from the prior, prior year which means that you don’t need to wait for the year to end and can use last year’s financial information.

 The FAFSA code for Providence is 003406 and the CSS Profile Code is 3693.